You’ve slaved day and night to get the work done for your client.

 - Avoid handwritten or calligraphy-style fonts.
 Or any fonts that are hard to read.

-- Brand your cover page by using the client’s logo, brand colors and font
+- Brand your cover page template by using the client’s logo, brand colors and font

 - Optional: use photos to set the tone for the report’s content.
 Here are two types: